Doctor of Nursing Practice Program

 - Certified Nurse Manager and Leader (CNML)

-View the required courses for the BS-DNP program and the Post-Master’s DNP program.
+View required courses for the BS-DNP program and the Post-Master’s DNP program.

 Psychiatric-Mental Health Nurse Practitioner